burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ### 10. Ref-Qualified methods (from C++11) and more about explicit Object Parameter (from C++23)

-Ordinary class member functions can be called on both real variables (a.k.a. as lvalue and const lvalue) and temporary instances of a class (a.k.a. as rvalue).
+Ordinary class member functions can be called on both live objects (a.k.a. as lvalue and const lvalue) and temporary objects (a.k.a. as rvalue).

 It is possible to explicitly specify what kind of instances a certain member function will be called in these two cases.
 This is done by adding a ref-qualifier to the member function.
 If a member function can only be called on non-temporary instances, a `&` qualifier is added to the member signature at the end.
 If a member function can only be called on temporary instances, a `&&` is added to the member signature at the end.